breakfastquay/rubberband/COMPILING.md

 in `src/ext/speex/COPYING` and `src/ext/kissfft/COPYING` as applicable.

-If you are proposing to package Rubber Band for a Linux distribution, please select either the built-in FFT or FFTW, and either the built-in resampler or libsamplerate.
+If you are proposing to package Rubber Band for a Linux distribution, please select either the built-in FFT (the default) or FFTW (`-Dfft=fftw`), and either the built-in resampler (the default) or libsamplerate (`-Dresampler=libsamplerate`).

+On some configurations (e.g. 32-bit platforms) libsamplerate is much faster than the built-in resampler, and it makes a reasonable choice for platform builds for which you don't know the requirements of any specific application.

 ### FFT libraries supported